hyperledger-labs/hyperledger-community-management-tools/repo_structure/README.md

 - `CHANGELOG.md` \
   A human readable list of recent changes.
 Changes should at least include the current release.
 This file may be maintainer curated or mechanically produced.
-- Testing code \
-  Code to test the code in the repository (such as unit tests), in a location appropriate for the language.
 - Continuous Integration / Continuous Delivery (CICD) configurations \
   Configurations needed to run CICD on Hyperledger provided systems.

 ### Recommended

 Repositories SHOULD have these files.
-These files SHOULD be at the root of the repository
+Named files SHOULD be at the root of the repository

 - `NOTICE`
-- Apache License Header information in each source code file \
+- Apache License Header information in each source code file. \
   This SHOULD include the snippet `SPDX-License-Identifier: Apache-2.0` as part of the header.
 - Build files consistent with the implementation language
   - For JavaScript/Node.js a `package.json` file